Driving phobia: Treatment

 The most common treatment for both driving phobia and milder forms of driving anxiety is behavior therapy in the form of systematic desensitization.
 An emerging treatment approach to treating amaxophobia is through the use of virtual reality therapy.
 With repeated exposure such as via devices similar to video games, the subjective distress is gradually reduced: the patient may subsequently be more willing to proceed to engaging in driving in real life situations, as the next stage of exposure therapy.

 Psychological assessment

-Driving is a potentially dangerous activity.
-Almost every driver experiences some driving anxiety, in some situations, especially new drivers.
-Psychological assessment of novice drivers can proceed via questionnaires such as the Driving Behavior Survey (DBS) which consists of 20 items, each of which is rated on a scale from 1=never to 7=always, for example Item 4.
-"I have trouble staying in the correct lane," 5.
-"I drift into other lanes," 6.
-"I forget to make appropriate adjustments in speed."

-Lack of experience with driving or lack of driving skills in novice drivers obviously constitutes a different source of anxiety than the sudden traumatic event that generated post-accident anxiety of drivers who were adequately self-confident in cars until the collision.
+A variety of inventories have been developed to assess driving anxiety.